The Year Without Summer

 The climate crisis permanently altered settlement patterns as people abandoned marginal agricultural lands that could no longer support them.
 Urban populations declined sharply.
 The empire's tax base shrank, reducing its ability to maintain armies and infrastructure.

 When Justinian's Plague arrived in 541 CE, striking a population already weakened by years of malnutrition, the death toll was especially severe.
 The combination of climate disaster and pandemic marked a point of no return for the Roman Empire's ability to control its territory effectively.
+The elaborate Roman agricultural system never fully recovered, and the shift toward more resilient but less productive farming methods contributed to the medievalization of Europe.

 Looking Ahead

 As we'll explore in our next episode, the arrival of Justinian's Plague in 541 CE would deliver another devastating blow to an empire already reeling from environmental catastrophe.
-The confluence of climate change, pandemic, and ongoing military conflicts would reshape the Mediterranean world, accelerating the transition from classical antiquity to the medieval period.
+The confluence of climate change, pandemic, and ongoing military conflicts reshaped the Mediterranean world, accelerating the transition from classical antiquity to the medieval period.
 Join us as we examine how these cascading disasters transformed Roman society at every level.